Department: Registrar’s Office

 - Ability to interpret and apply policies in various situations.

-- Excellent written and oral communication.
+- Excellent written and oral communication, and interpersonal skills.

 - Successful experience in settings with ethnically and culturally diverse student and staff populations.